 All Talquin Electric's water systems are routinely monitored for contaminants according to federal and state laws.
-This table shows the results of our monitoring for the period January 1 to December 31, 2022.
+This table shows the results of our monitoring for the period January 1 to December 31, 2023.
 As authorized and approved by EPA, the state has reduced monitoring requirements for certain contaminants to less often than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of our data, though representative, may be more than one year old.

 The source of drinking water (both tap water and bottled water) includes rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 We want our valued customers to be informed about their water utility.
-If you have any questions about this report or concerning your water utility, contact John Hallas, Talquin Electric's Manager of Water Services, at 850-562-2115.
-There are no regularly scheduled public meetings related to water services; however, if you wish to meet with a at the number above to schedule an appointment.
+If you have any questions about this report or concerning your water utility, contact Chris Colson, Talquin Electric's Manager of Water Services, at 850-926-0607.
+There are no regularly scheduled public meetings related to water services; however, if you wish to meet with a PRINTED Talquin Electric representative, please call Talquin Electric's water services at the number above to schedule an appointment.